Ruscus hypoglossum aka Spineless Butcher's Broom

 Common names

-Spineless Butcher's Broom
+More information about Spineless Butcher's Broom

-How to care for Spineless Butcher's Broom
+How difficult is it to take care of Spineless Butcher's Broom

 Caring for Spineless Butcher's Broom is a breeze, as it is highly adaptable and forgiving to minor neglect.